FATE ONE: A Prophecy

 “Terra,” the feminine voice rings out within his mind.
 His eyes open widely in harsh cognizance.
 He springs back up urgently as he locks eyes with his bedside clock—5:19, the hands indicate.

-“Pick up some eggs from the market, please!”
+“Pick up some eggs from market this morn.”

-Clearing the stairwell, he grabs a belted sheath that rests aside a small table in the vestibule next to his boots, his sidearm blade holstered within.
+Clearing the stairwell, he grabs a belted sheath resting beside a small table in the vestibule next to his boots, his sidearm blade holstered within.
 After affixing it to his person upon his left hip and lacing up the tall footwear, he finally opens the west-facing front door, stepping out onto the dew-covered grass that lines the paths among the still-sleepy town.

 “I’m here,” Terra declares as he enters the doorway of the large mansion, situated at the northern end facing the market square about a dozen acres from his own abode.
 Being built fairly recently, it traps its warmth far better than his own home against the chilly dawn air.
 His voice echoes subtly off the many decorations that line the walls of the foyer, mostly unseen as the massive estate remains shrouded in the darkness of twilight.